 Study Abroad

 Study abroad is a once-in-a-lifetime opportunity with benefits which go far beyond academic learning.
 Students develop skills in intercultural communication and problem-solving applicable to everyday life.
 Students learn to become independent and take initiative, and they gain self-confidence, flexibility, perseverance, and appreciation of diversity.
 An international experience strengthens career opportunities and increases awareness of the interconnected nature of the world.
-The global character of the economy has prompted more students to experience cross-cultural linkages first-hand.

 If you are interested in spending part of your academic career in East Asia, please contact the EALC study abroad advisor for the language you are studying, as listed below.